tomhal/pixapprox/README.md

 ![](/examples/mona_lisa1.png)

-And another run, that annoying 'Snake' Plissken artifact will probably not disappear in a long time:
+And another run, that annoying 'Snake' Plissken artifact will probably not disappear in many more generations:

 ![](/examples/mona_lisa2.png)